 Getting active after the birth

-Getting back to your previous level of fitness or starting new activities after you’ve had your baby has benefits for both of you.
+Getting back to your previous level of fitness or starting new activities after having your baby has benefits for both you and your little one.

 Benefits of Exercise